atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 - metadata fields whose meaning it cannot interpret without keys it does not have

-Any feature requiring the server to reason about plaintext — value- level filters, server-side aggregations over content, content-based notifications — is therefore architecturally impossible.
+Any feature requiring the server to reason about plaintext, value- level filters, server-side aggregations over content, content-based notifications, is therefore architecturally impossible.
 This is a **security property**, not a performance limitation.
 Filtering by atKey **structure** (regex on the wire-form name) is supported and is how `scan`, `notify:list` regexes, and `monitor` filters work.